-$$L_N^P(\theta_2) = L^N(\theta) + \lambda \left(\frac{1}{N} \sum{n=1}^N [H_n - \omega \ H(w_n, x_n, S_n | \theta)] \right)$$ (34)
+$$L_N^P(\theta_2) = L^N(\theta) + \lambda \left(\frac{1}{N} \sum{n=1}^N [H_n - H(w_n, x_n, S_n | \theta)] \right)$$ (34)

 where λ is a bandwidth parameter.
 Our estimator of the parameters of the model then maximizes the penalized likelihood function.
-We have assumed that errors in the time use model are independent of the errors in the attitude models.
-We can, in principle, extend the estimation procedure and allow for correlations in errors between the three different components of the model.19
+We have assumed that errors in the time-use model are independent of the errors in the attitude models.
+We can, in principle, extend the estimation procedure and allow for correlations in errors between the three different components of the model.26

 Note that this estimator builds on Imbens and Lancaster (1994), who proposed to combine micro and aggregate data in a constrained MLE framework.
-While they are primarily concerned with increasing the efficiency of the estimator we need to combine the different data to resolve some scaling issues encountered in discrete choice estimation as discussed in detail in the paper.
-Moreover, the moments that we add are nonlinear in the parameters which makes implementing a constrained MLE estimator difficult.20
+While they are primarily concerned with increasing the efficiency of the estimator we combine the different data to resolve the scaling issues encountered in discrete choice estimation as discussed in detail in the paper.
+Moreover, the moments that we add are nonlinear in the parameters, which makes implementing a constrained MLE estimator difficult.27 Finally, we would like to point out that some distributional assumptions regarding the error term could be relaxed by adopting semi-parametric discrete choice models.